LucmanRoyJohairi/LucmanRoyJohairi/README.md

 I am a Software Developer based in Philippines.
 I have experience in making Mobile Applications using the Flutter Framework, and also web applications using Laravel.
 I primarily work on the server-side, but I am also capable of working on the client-side.
 I made a list below of all the technologies I am familiar with.
 If there is anything I can help you with, or if you feel my services will be of use to you, feel free to contact me.
 I'm always interested in a chance to improve my skills even further by experiencing different technologies and at the same time provide quality work to whoever needs it.

-Frameworks:
+Frameworks/Libraries:
-Laravel, Flutter, Vue js, Frappe, Tailwind CSS
+Laravel, CodeIgniter, Flutter, React, Next.js, Tailwind CSS

 Languages:
 HTML, CSS, Javascript, Dart, Python, PHP